soulshake/demo-cruncher/README.md

 - `TF_WORKSPACE=production` (or another value of your choice)

 Note: the value of `TF_WORKSPACE` will determine the names of:
-- the Kubernetes namespace
+- the Kubernetes cluster and associated AWS resources (VPC, etc) defined in `./cluster/`
-- the IAM roles, policies, and queue created in `./app/`
+- the IAM roles, policies, and queue defined in `./app/`
+- the name of the Kubernetes namespace, deployment, service account, etc defined in `queue-watcher.yaml`

 Run `make show-env` to show the current values of these variables.